satoshi-block/descodeuses/README.md

+# Infrastructure Automation : Continuous Development with Jenkins and Docker
-# Exercises for Les Descodeuses
+## Exercises for "les Descodeuses"

 ## Exercise I